johndk/berkeley-ml-capstone/README.md

 the BTS processing notebook.

 ASPM data is collected with `download_aspm_hourly_v3.py`, which requests one FAA ASPM hourly report for JFK for each calendar day.
-The year-specific shell scripts supply the date range and airport code.
+Supporting shell scripts supply the date range and airport code.
 Each run saves the original daily HTML responses under `raw_html/` and combines the extracted hourly records into one annual airport CSV, such as `aspm_2019_JFK.csv`.
 Keeping the HTML responses preserves the original reports while the annual CSV becomes the input to the ASPM processing notebook.

-NOAA Local Climatological Data is downloaded as one annual CSV for the weather station selected to represent JFK.
-Station `74486094789` represents JFK.
-The files are grouped by year under `data/noaa/raw/` and provide the raw weather observations used to produce the JFK inputs for the NOAA processing notebook.
+NOAA Local Climatological Data is downloaded as one annual CSV for each airport weather station, for example station `74486094789` represents JFK.
+The files are grouped by year under `data/noaa/raw/` and provide the raw weather observations used to produce the airport inputs for the NOAA processing notebook.

 ### Processed and Cleaned Data